alfredbaudisch/alfredbaudisch.com/content/posts/2023-04-20-standalone-applications-made-with-godot-gui-softwares-tools.md

 [![](/media/wp-content/2023/04/GodotGUI-UnionBytes-1024x555.png)](/media/wp-content/2023/04/GodotGUI-UnionBytes.png)

 [Union Bytes Painter](https://unionbytes.itch.io/union-bytes-painter) allows the creation of 2D sprite and low res textures with color, normal, height, roughness, and metallic maps.
 Sprites and textures can be edited using multi-channel mode in the 2D or 3D space.
 It is similar to common applications such as Substance Painter.
-Basically, it’s a cheap Adobe Substance Painter alternative (around US$ 13), but focused on retro looking textures.
+Basically, it's a cheap Adobe Substance Painter alternative (around US$ 13), but focused on retro looking textures.

 ### HeavyPaint